Protect Your Home Against Intruders

 If you don't answer the call and provide your password, the police will be sent to your home.

-Should an intruder break in while you're there and force you to turn off the alarm, you can key in a unique code that will send a silent call for help.
+If an intruder breaks in while you're there and forces you to turn off the alarm, you can key in a unique code that will send a silent call for help.

-Most home security systems are simple enough that a guest or school-age child could learn to operate them.
+Most home security systems are simple enough for a guest or school-age child to learn to operate them.

 You Might Like These: